 Jackson Katz, Ph.D., is an internationally renowned educator, author, filmmaker, and cultural theorist known for his pioneering activism on issues of gender, race, and violence.

-Thank you to all who joined YWCA Spokane on Monday, February 11th, 2019 at 5:30 pm at Gonzaga’s Hemmingson Center as Jackson Katz explores the growing global movement of men working to promote gender equality and prevent gender violence.
+Thank you to all who joined YWCA Spokane on Monday, February 11th, 2019 as Jackson Katz explored the growing global movement of men working to promote gender equality and prevent gender violence.
 The event sold out, and was an absolute success!